PrivateCoffee/pyfiche/README.md

 library.

-It also comes with a re-implementation of Lines, the HTTP server that comes with Fiche.
+It also comes with a re-implementation of Lines, the HTTP server that comes with Fiche, which this time around also allows you to upload files using POST requests.
 Additionally, PyFiche also comes with a simple TCP server, Recup, to download pastes through netcat without using HTTP(S), in the same way you upload them.